(Spoken on October 28th, 1972)

 Thus, we have to take a very comprehensive view of our life, and remember that we are part of a living set of principles or laws which we have to take into consideration in our spiritual and temporal works, not making a dichotomy between the two but regarding both as two aspects of a single nature.
 Our attitude in our business centre, in our office or our factory cannot be totally different from the attitude we entertain in our puja room.
 Though the methodology of our external manipulation of work may differ, the attitude cannot differ whether we are waving an arti lamp in our puja room or tightening a screw in our factory.
 Though we do not wave an arti in the factory or run a dynamo in our puja room as they are different in the outer methodology or implementation of the technique, our attitude cannot be totally different, and the ultimate goal and the purpose of our work cannot be demarcated in watertight compartments.
 The spirit behind our work is the attitude of the work, and that is the sadhana, that is what is going to pave the way to success.
 A totally unspiritual attitude cannot succeed even in business because there is no such thing as unspiritual business in the world.
 It is connected to every other factor in the world.

 As a digression I will say that black-marketeers will not succeed.
 We may think that it is essential in this world, but we will have to reap the consequences, which will come one day or the other like a thunderbolt.
 Our son may go mad, cancer may develop, our heart may fail, and we may have to pay heavy income tax by error of calculation.
 These things cannot be taken as jokes.
 They are serious matters.
-Those who take bribes and build bungalows and purchase land have mostly seen that their sons are ill, but they cannot connect one with the other.
+Those who take bribes and build bungalows and purchase land in a clandestine manner have mostly seen that their sons have psychological proglems, but they cannot connect one with the other.
 They think that the two things are different, but it is not so.
 There is no clandestine activity in nature.
 Everything is public.
 We cannot secretly work in nature.

 Remember, again to pinpoint this principle, nature has no secret, and it has no public life separately isolated from its secret activity.
 God works through nature.
 What we call nature, the world, the universe, is the face of God smiling and frowning before us at different times.
 God speaks to us in the language of nature through the trees, the animals, the wind that blows, the river that flows, the sun that shines, and He will react through different faces, in different manners, in consonance with the total law that has to operate as the guiding principle of everyone.